 This data type can store fractional number from 3.4e−038 to 3.4e+038 (size of 2^32).
 1 bit for the sign bit, 8 bits of exponent, and 23 bits of the significand (or by following a scientific-notation number, 2.33728*1012 where the "33728" part is the significand).
 You'll also need to remember to add the character "f" at the end of the value.
 The "e" sign represents a scientific notation represents the Euler's number to indicate the power of 10.

 Declaring the float variables.
-Remember to always add an "f"
+Remember to always add an "f" character to the end of the value. |

 Double